 Godparents are not the people who will care for your child should anything happen to you.
 Arrangements for this would normally be made by a Will.
 Rather, they should be people who will be there for your child and help them think about the bigger questions in life – questions of love, hope and faith.

-Godparents should usually be baptized themselves and old enough to make some serious promises on behalf of the child.
+Godparents must be baptized themselves and old enough to make some serious promises on behalf of the child.
 If you would like godparents who have not been baptized please contact us.

 - How much does a Christening service cost?

 The good news is that a Christening service is free.
 There may be costs for your family party afterwards, for gifts, or for christening robes, but the church service is free.